lifewatch/bpnsdata/README.md

     * sea surface
     * wave information
 * wrakken_bank: shipwreck information
-* meetnet_vlaamse_banken (STILL TO IMPLEMENT): read weather data from the buoys of the meetnet vlaamse banken
+* meetnet_vlaamse_banken: read weather data from the buoys of the meetnet vlaamse banken

 For easier running of the classes, there is a main class called SeaDataManager, which allows to run all the desired environmental variables in one line of code.